 photograph.
 When placed on a large wall, black and white art creates a calm yet

+impactful visual presence.
 Stick to a cohesive

 color scheme for a polished look.
 Mixing patterns within the same palette adds